 And don’t forget to test your setup before recording a full episode.
 Record a short clip and listen to it on headphones and/or speakers.
 If something sounds off – static, echo, or uneven volume – adjust your setup until the audio is clean.
 Your future listeners will thank you.

 What keeps you listening to a podcast, even when the audio isn’t perfect?
 The content.
 And that’s what we’ll cover in item 3.
-But before you can create compelling content, you need positioning, and that’s what item 2 is all about.
-Because great content comes from a strategy that comes from positioning.Let me explain what I mean about that.
+But before you can create compelling content, you need to have stablished some sort of brand positioning, even if it’s just in your head.

 I talk a lot about positioning here but basically when you position yourself you are deciding what kind of experience your client/customer is going to have when they interact with your brand, and/or podcast.

-What would bring your target audience to your podcast?
-And once they’re there, how do you want them to feel after they listen to your podcast?
+• How do you want your listeners/watchers to feel after they experience your podcast?
 Educated?
 Inspired?
 Happy?
 Relaxed?

 3. Compelling Content